Ilast/AdvancedTradeSkillWindow/README.txt

 - fixed:   a bug (error message popping up) that could occur while crafting

 v0.7.5:
 - fixed:   creating multiple items in a row should now work fine again without having to close and reopen the window

+v0.7.6:
+- changed: toc version number updated for patch 3.2